aatarasoff/spring-one-nio/README.md

 }
 ```

-In these class you should define methods to process http-requests:
+In this class you should define methods to process http-requests:
 ```java
 @Autowired
 SimpleService simpleService;